Company Announcements: Week of March 12, 2012

 With over twenty years of experience in executive and leadership positions in the business and financial arenas, Schenkein serves as the director of the firm's audit department where he oversees financial statement audits, reviews, and compilations.
 In addition, as codirector of the business advisory practice, he guides public and privately held businesses through the various stages of their development.

-, strategically investing in an expanded online presence as it gears up for what firm leaders term "a commitment to expanded client capabilities and significant growth."
+SuggsJohnson, LLC, a CPA and business consulting firm based, has announced the launch of its new website, strategically investing in an expanded online presence as it gears up for what firm leaders term "a commitment to expanded client capabilities and significant growth."

 SuggsJohnson, formed in 2005, provides a range of tax, small business, and specialized consulting services to clients across the Southeast.

 "This website launch represents a significant step in our plans to expand our service to corporate, nonprofit, and individual clients across South Carolina and Georgia," said Gray Suggs, a firm partner who directed the website launch project.
 "By coupling our expanded web presence with integrated marketing programs, expanded client service capabilities, and the addition of new team members, we intend to dramatically accelerate our firm’s growth."

 Weaver, an independent accounting firm in the Southwest, has announced that Bill G. Elms, CPA, was recently honored by the Texas State Board of Public Accountancy for maintaining his Texas CPA license for fifty years.
 He was recognized at a special reception that took place prior to the recent swearing-in ceremony for recently licensed CPAs.